Every Sunday morning tennis player Roy Theisen heads out to swat a few balls with his buddies.

 Many times, though, school administrators try to strike a balance between the policy and fostering good community relations.
 So principals can opt to allow their schools to be used for less formal activities.

 In Theisen's case, he and his pals should be able to resume their weekly games at East Lake High as long as they don't park in handicapped spaces, Stone said.
 This week, some of them had parked in handicapped spots.
 That led a neighbor to alert the school custodian, who called the sheriff.

 Pasco County has the same policy on leisure use.

 "We do have to live with the fact that this is a litigious society, and we have to maintain some standards for that use," said Ray Gadd, Pasco County schools assistant to the superintendent for employee services and planning.
 "But, there's a good chance that if they're a few people walking around the track for exercise, we would certainly not have issue with those types of things."

-In Hillsborough County, there are requirements for organizations to lease school facilities, but leisure use is more welcomed than in Pasco and Pinellas.
+In Hillsborough County, there are requirements for organizations to lease school facilities, but leisure use is more welcomed than elsewhere.

 "If there aren't any, then the best thing to do is to use the property responsibly," he said.